shriyameda29/fake-news-classification/README.md

 ## Setup Instructions
 1. Clone or download the project folder
 2. Install dependencies: pip install -r requirements.txt
-3. Download the ISOT dataset from Kaggle and place 'Fake.csv' and 'True.csv' in the 'data/' folder
+3. Download the ISOT dataset from Kaggle and place 'Fake.csv' and 'True.csv' in the 'data/' folder, or just run using sample datasets
 4. Run the notebooks in order:
    - 'setup_db.ipynb'
    - 'eda.ipynb'